ericallam/aws-sam-yarn-builder/README.md

 **NOTE:** Currently _does not_ support building using a container e.g. `sam build --container`

+## New Features:

+- Specify commands to run before building in a function by including a `sam:prebuild` script in the `package.json`.

 ## Installation

 AWS SAM Yarn Builder is a ruby gem, so you can install it using this command: